 5. ParseHub will take you to the first URL and will load the page.
 Since Google redirects you to the URL, normally it takes a bit longer than usual for the web page to load.
 Therefore you want to make sure to add a "Wait" command on this new template.
-You can set up the wait command for 5 seconds since Google takes some time to redirect you to the URL:
+Please make sure to set up the wait command for 5 seconds since Google takes some time to redirect you to the URL:

 6. On this new template, you can select the products or any elements that you want to scrape.
 This template will be repeated for all the URLs on the Google sheet.
 Note that since we selected all the URLs in the previous template, ParseHub will scrape all the URLs from the Google sheet.